webdenis/anomaly/README.md

 - Menu can be hidden via **menu** variable, shown and hidden using arrow key, shown via HOME (page) button.
 - Arrow keys: navigate the menu with **UP** and **DOWN**.
 Change boolean variables with **LEFT** and **RIGHT** arrow keys.
 - Full stop: Stops the object generation.
-- Follow cursor: Objects are generated at mouse position.

 ---